Last Updated: 6/9/2023

 The New York Fed may change the Terms and the Privacy Statement at any time without prior notice.
 If you cannot or choose not to comply with these Terms, do not use the Website.

 Content means all information published on the Website, which includes, without limitation, text, reports, papers, press releases, data, photos, images, video, audio, documents, charts, diagrams, and presentations.
-The New York Fed also makes some Content available through other electronic means, such as an RSS feed, an application programming interface (API), or tools provided by third parties.
+The New York Fed also makes some Content available through other electronic means, such as an RSS feed, an API, or tools provided by third parties.
 These Terms generally apply to Content accessed through those other distribution channels as well.

 The New York Fed owns the Website and the New York Fed or its licensors own the Content.
 All material and functionality comprising the Website and Content is protected by copyright, trademark, patent, trade secret, and other intellectual property laws.